 Simsion's third and final book in the series, The Rosie Result, centres on Don's son, Hudson, and deals more directly with the issue of autism.

-In conversation with Clem Bastow – who has written about her own recent autism diagnosis – Simsion will discuss neurodiversity and writing.
-How has his thinking around autism and Asperger’s syndrome evolved – over his own lifetime and over the lifetime of the Rosie phenomenon?
+In conversation with Clem Bastow – who has written about her own recent autism diagnosis – Simsion and Yenn Purkis – an autistic and non-binary author, blogger, presenter and mentor – will discuss neurodiversity and writing.
 How has the public conversation changed?
 And what are the responsibilities of writers who choose to portray neurodiverse characters or address their own diagnoses in their work?

 Paperback will be our bookseller for this event.